Revolutionize the Power of Digital Transformation in Manufacturing

 Integration of Smart Manufacturing Systems

-- Cyber-Physical Systems (CPS): CPS combine physical machinery with digital technologies to create interconnected systems that enhance automation and control.
+- Cyber-Physical Systems (CPS): CPS fuses physical machines with digital technologies, to form a network of systems that increase automation and control.

 Future Directions